Holidays of Future Passed

 "Holidays of Future Passed" is the ninth episode of the twenty-third season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on December 11, 2011.
-Most of the episode is set thirty years into the future, when Bart and Lisa take their children with them to Homer and Marge's house over Christmas, while a pregnant Maggie goes into labor.
+Most of the episode is set thirty years (2041) into the future, when Bart and Lisa take their children with them to Homer and Marge's house over Christmas, while a pregnant Maggie goes into labor.
 Bart has divorced his wife, Jenda, and is struggling to become a better father for his two boys, while Lisa has trouble connecting with her rebellious teenage daughter, Zia.
 The Simpsons creator Matt Groening made a minor uncredited cameo appearance as a sports commentator shouting "goal!" during a soccer game.

 Originally written as a potential series finale, the episode has received highly positive reception from television critics who often cited it as the best episode of the season.
 It has been particularly praised for its humor and for its emotional scenes, such as one where Bart and Lisa sit in their old treehouse and talk about how difficult parenting is.

 During the original broadcast, "Holidays of Future Passed" was watched by about 6.43 million people.

 Plot

-After stuffing themselves with turkey on Thanksgiving, it is time to take the annual Christmas card family photo and, when Bart and Lisa complain about it, Marge notes that they will grow to appreciate the photos when they become older and have children of their own.
+After dinner on Thanksgiving, Marge initiates taking the annual Christmas card family photo and, when Bart and Lisa complain about it, she notes that they will grow to appreciate the photos when they become older and have children of their own.
 Lisa questions why Marge would assume they will even have children in the first place, while Bart confidently claims that he won't, desiring for the Simpson family's legacy of dysfunction to cease.
-The episode jumps thirty years into the future via a compilation of Simpsons Christmas cards displayed with the song, Sleigh Ride by The Ronettes.
+The episode jumps thirty years into the future (2041) via a compilation of Simpson Christmas cards accompanied by the song "Sleigh Ride" performed by The Ronettes.
 The photos finally settle on a future where Bart is a deadbeat, divorced father with two sons whom he does not see often; Lisa is a successful businesswoman who is married to Milhouse and has a rebellious daughter named Zia; and Maggie is the lead singer of a famous band and in the late stages of pregnancy.
 In his apartment at the former Springfield Elementary, Bart is visited by his sons, who inform him that their mother, Jenda, teleported them to his place because she wants him to act like a proper father by having him spend time with them.
 However, he plans on dropping them off at his parents' house instead, which his boys can hear.
 Meanwhile, Lisa fears that Zia is spending too much of her time going into the "Ultranet", a digital world that people enter with their consciousness by plugging themselves into a laptop.
 Milhouse suggests to Lisa that she spend time with Zia in order for them to have a better connection, so Lisa decides to take Zia to her parents' house, too.
 Meanwhile, Maggie flies home from London to Springfield to also celebrate Christmas with her parents.